559 million children currently exposed to high heatwave frequency, rising to all 2.02 billion children globally by 2050

 The report estimates that by 2050, all of the world’s 2.02 billion children are expected to be exposed to high heatwave frequency, regardless of whether the world achieves a ‘low greenhouse gas emission scenario’ with an estimated 1.7 degrees of warming in 2050 or a ‘very high greenhouse gas emission scenario’ with an estimated 2.4 degrees of warming in 2050.

-Produced in collaboration with The Data Collaborative for Children and launched in partnership with UNICEF Goodwill Ambassador Vanessa Nakate and Africa-based Rise Up Movement, these findings underscore the urgent need to adapt the services children rely on as unavoidable impacts of global heating unfold.
-It also makes a case for continued mitigation, to prevent the worst impacts of the other high heat measures, including longer and hotter heatwaves and higher extreme temperatures.
+Produced in collaboration with The Data for Children Collaborative and launched in partnership with UNICEF Goodwill Ambassador Vanessa Nakate and Africa-based Rise Up Movement, these findings underscore the urgent need to adapt the services children rely on as unavoidable impacts of global heating unfold.
+It also makes a case for continued mitigation, to prevent the worst impacts of the other high heat measures, including sustained and severe heatwaves and extreme high temperatures.

 “The mercury is rising and so are the impacts on children,” UNICEF Executive Director Catherine Russell said.
 “Already, 1 in 3 children live in countries that face extreme high temperatures and almost 1 in 4 children are exposed to high heatwave frequency, and it is only going to get worse.
 More children will be impacted by longer, hotter and more frequent heatwaves over the next thirty years, threatening their health and wellbeing.
 How devastating these changes will be depends on the actions we take now.
 At a minimum, governments must urgently limit global heating to 1.5 degrees Celsius and double adaptation funding by 2025.
 This is the only way to save children’s lives and futures – and the future of the planet.”